-Unlike hepatitis A and B, there is no vaccine available for hepatitis C. Fortunately, both acute and chronic hepatitis C infections are curable.
+Unlike hepatitis A and B, there is currently no vaccine available for hepatitis C. However, both acute and chronic hepatitis C infections are curable.

-Current hepatitis C treatments involve taking two or more medications known as direct antiviral agents, or DAAs.
+Current hepatitis C treatments involve taking two or more medications known as direct-acting antiviral agents (DAAs).
 This combination of medications prevents HCV from replicating until the virus is no longer present in the body.
-Treatment usually takes 6 to 24 weeks but can take longer.
+Treatment usually takes 8–24 weeks but can take longer.

 However, people who have both HIV and HCV need individualized treatments because the medications used to treat HCV infections can interact with HIV treatments.

-A doctor will recommend a treatment plan based on the individual’s:
+A doctor will recommend a treatment plan based on different factors, such as the individual’s:

 - hepatitis C genotype

 - amount and extent of liver damage

 - current medications

 Without treatment, HIV-HCV coinfection can result in much less positive outcomes compared with HIV monoinfection.
 However, the use of DAAs for HCV and antiretroviral therapy for HIV can help to cure and control the conditions, respectively.
 A 2020 study notes that